 Fluke 124 is supplied with a model VP40 10:1 Probe.
 Use of this Probe is recommended when you measure high frequency signals in circuits with a high impedance.
-The loading of the circuit by a 10:1 Probe is much lower than that of a 1:1 Shielded Test Lead.
+The loading of the circuit by a 10:1 Probe is much lower than that of a 1:1 Shielded Test Lead

-The following aspects must be observed when using a 10:1 Probe:
+Probe Attenuation and Probe Adjustment must be observed when using a 10:1 Probe.